Skip to main content

 • “Once you gain mechanics such as the grappling hook, air dodge, and double jump, the game truly does open up.”

-• “Enemies have sometimes obnoxiously large hitboxes, are hidden behind obstacles or are just plain thrown at you in massive waves that cannot be very well handled by your measly 3 hit combo and cumbersome special moves that use the same stamina as your dodge mechanics.”
+• “Enemies sometimes have obnoxiously large hitboxes, are hidden behind obstacles, or are just plain thrown at you in massive waves that cannot be well handled by your measly 3-hit combo and cumbersome special moves that use the same stamina as your dodge mechanics.”

 • graphics

-• “The graphics, the mechanics, and the maps are great.”
+• “The graphics, mechanics, and the maps are great.”

-• “The actual artwork and levels are visually appealing enough and the game is clearly meant to be a love letter to Bandai Namco ranging back to Xevius and Galaga.”
+• “The actual artwork and levels are visually appealing enough, and the game is clearly meant to be a love letter to Bandai Namco ranging back to Xevious and Galaga.”

 • “Maybe it opens up later and gives you more interesting things to do, but right now the game has basically set a precedent for meh map design, awful exploration, inconsistent combat, and indistinct, cheap visuals that remind me of the mid 90s.”